tomdalling/old-tomdalling.com/resources/blog-posts/2013-04-18_07-more-lighting-ambient-specular-attenuation-gamma.markdown

 ----------------

-All of our lighting calculations so far have assumed that we are working a "linear color space."
+All of our lighting calculations so far have assumed that we are working a _linear color space_.
 In a linear color space, if you double one of the RGB color values, then the pixel on the screen should be twice as bright.
 For example, the 100% red color $$\(1,0,0)$$ should be twice as bright as the 50% red color $$\(0.5,0,0)$$.